yegor256/blog/_drafts/_traits.md

 end
 {% endhighlight %}

-Or we can make it even more "convenient," and `extend` our module in order to access its methods directly:
+Or we may make it even more "convenient" and `extend` our module in order to access its methods directly:

 {% highlight ruby %}